colonywest/setup_for_ghost/README.md

 I want to see if I can get this script working on other Debian and non-Debian distros - e.g., [Linux Mint Debian Edition (LMDE)](https://linuxmint.com/download_lmde.php) and [Rocky Linux](https://rockylinux.org/). *Officially* [Ghost supports only Ubuntu](https://ghost.org/docs/hosting/), but since it all runs in Node.js, there isn't any reason it can't work elsewhere.

+Linux distros supported by major cloud service providers, though, will be the priority.

 ## Copyright, License, Disclaimer

-Copyright &copy; 2024 Kenneth Ballard
+Copyright &copy; 2024-2025 Kenneth Ballard

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) (the "License"); you may not use this file except in compliance with the License.